Why not a pressurized fuel tank to cure fuel starvation?

 If the FSM fails, only a few milliliters of fuel will escape before the engine shuts down from a lack of fuel.
 Furthermore, the fuel pressure at the carb is barely positive, about 0.1 PSI.

 If the pressure is not constant, there will be changes in the air/fuel ratio across the throttle range.
 The pressure control has to be simple, reliable, instantly decommissioned, if necessary, when in the air.

 Paramotor HDPE tanks are not engineered to be pressurized is another issue.

-The Italians look at out stuff but they won’t touch something like the FSM because of the risk – one hose clamp fails and the fuel line to the carb pops off, etc. The FSM has been operating here and in tropical Australia without a hitch – thankfully and that, alone, is a plus.
-Anybody can duplicate the FSM but it will cost more and you will have to accept a lot of risk that we have taken years to eliminate.
+A resourceful 2 stroke engine mechanic can duplicate the FSM but it will cost more and he will have to accept a lot of risk that we have taken years to eliminate.
 The installation and testing instructions are thorough.
-The VLCP’s are not obtainable in small quantities at a reasonable cost and are a critical part of the system because they must have a life equal to the carburetor soft parts and a very low crack pressure.
-They are available from us at less than the cost from typical Internet suppliers.
+The VLCP’s are not obtainable in small quantities at a reasonable cost and are a critical part of the system.
+They must have a life equal to the carburetor soft parts and a very low crack pressure.
+Replacements are available from us at much less than the cost from typical Internet suppliers.

-That is why we did not explore this further.
-I do not recommend it, probably because of the risk to myself in developing and testing it.
-It has to be 100% bulletproof against any failure of the components, the “what if” scenario.
 I’ve thought and thought about it.
 I launch and then find out in the air that I missed something?
-That was when I got cold feet and don’t even trust my own fuel storage tanks – I store them outside.
+That was when I got cold feet.
+I don’t even trust my own fuel storage tanks – I store them outside.
 I’ve had just (1) fuel tank split open at the special area that manufacturers create in case of excessive pressure.
 Only vapor escaped, it was outside, but what if it was inside and a pet knocked the tank over and THEN liquid gasoline came out?
-The “what ifs” are daunting in dealing with gasoline and why it is not a good idea to do it yourself.
+The “what ifs” are daunting in dealing with gasoline and why it is not a good idea to do an FSM by yourself.

 The best solution would be an in-tank pump of some kind which would be simple but it would require electricity and that raises other issues e.g., TWA flight 800.
 Electrical parts inside a tank of gasoline have to be perfect.
 Then there is the added weight.